5 Diseases That Cause Dysphagia. Causes, Mechanisms, and Recovery

 5. Age-Related Changes

 Age-related dysphagia develops gradually and sometimes improves through exercises, medication adjustments, or treatment of underlying conditions like acid reflux.
-Recovery potential varies widely, some older adults see improvement with targeted interventions, while others require permanent dietary modifications.
+Recovery potential varies widely; some older adults see improvement with targeted interventions, while others require permanent dietary modifications.

 How to Notice Dysphagia Signs in Someone Who Is Sick